Kushagra-Gupta-755/Fundify/README.md

 ## Firebase Integration (Future Work)
 I explored adding:

-Google Authentication using Firebase Auth
+- Google Authentication using Firebase Auth

-Real-time database to store user data and donations
+- Real time database to store user data and donations

-These features are not part of the current build, but can be integrated in future versions as the backend is developed.
+- These features are not part of the current build, but can be integrated in future versions as the backend is developed.

 ---

-## Current Limitations
+## NOTE
-This is a frontend-only prototype
+- This is a frontend-only prototype

-All data is static/dummy
+- All data is static/dummy

-No backend or database integration in this version
+- No backend or database integration in this version